Reefersleep/povlo/README.md

 # povlo

-A naive, general implementation Markov chains.
+A naive, general, toy implementation Markov chains.
 Markov?
 Povlo!

-## Usage

-FIXME
+Just made this for fun and to see how compact, simple and still readable an implementation of Markov chains in Clojure could be...
+If you don't care about memory usage :)

 ## License